Why can’t we just be on the same page? Why aren't they listening to me? I don't understand why I can't be heard!

 Ask the person if they are willing to try a communication activity in the effort of helping you both feel heard and understood.
 If they say yes, proceed by asking them to listen carefully to what you are saying.
 That when you are done talking you are going to ask them to repeat back a summary of what you’ve just said.

 Once that is done, you switch roles, and the other person will talk while you listen and don’t interrupt.
-Then you repeat back what they’ve said and ask them if you’ve gotten it right, proceeding to have them clarify wherever needed.
+You repeat back what they’ve said and ask them if you’ve gotten it right, proceeding to have them clarify wherever needed.

 The hardest part about this exercise is that is requires patience and restraint from jumping into the conversation to express our own point of view.
 If you can control those urges and really take in what the other person is saying and have them do the same, it is my belief that your communication will improve greatly.